 More than 1 billion global voice searches are conducted in any given month.
 Any business not optimizing its website to capture this particular type of traffic is liable to quickly fall behind.

-2. It offers customers more ways to find you
+2. Seo for Google assistant offers customers more ways to find you

 At the end of the day, serving customers is the ultimate way to drive conversions.
 With more and more consumers choosing to use voice search, businesses should be responding in kind by optimizing their website and content to easily capture this traffic.
 If they don’t, it makes it harder for customers to find their business and consequently, less likely to convert.

-3. Ecommerce brands that design their website around voice search will increase revenue by 30%
+3. Voice search can increase your revenue by 30%

 Serving customers has a direct impact on revenue.
 Research from Gartner in 2019 found that brands that proactively redesigned their website to follow the best practices for voice search SEO increased their revenue by 30%.